10 Ways to Find a Well-Paid Flexible Job

 3. Specialist Agencies

 There are a growing number of agencies that specialise in part time and flexible work, such as Timewise, Ten2Two and 923.
 Search online and you will find others, some are general and nationwide, with others operating in a particular geographical area or specific sector.
-I've also put together a directory of over 40 agencies, job boards and other resources that can help you find a flexible or part time job,which is free to download.
+I've also put together a flexible working directory of over 40 agencies, job boards and other resources that can help you find a flexible or part time job,which is free to download.

 You can sign up for job alerts with them and they may do workshops or offer help with CVs, giving you a chance to introduce yourself.
 If you can find a reason to talk to them in person then that personal connection could help keep you front of mind when new jobs come up.